 - Incremental Goals.
 If you’re addicted to perfection, are unwilling to risk failure, and want to ensure that you always reach your target, then you will only ever set goals you know you will achieve.
 Consequently, you are almost inevitably focused on setting and achieving incremental, rather than step-change goals.
 And, if you only ever want to improve sales, customer satisfaction and loyalty, operational productivity or profit by a few percentage points, then you can usually make that happen by doing what you do already, but just a bit better.
 The problem is that, in chaotic, fast-changing markets, ‘doing what you do’ is not the best way to secure longer-term success.

 - Problem-Solving, Not Innovating.
-The twin of incremental goal setting is a problem-solving approach to performance improvement.
+The twin of incremental goal-setting is a problem-solving approach to performance improvement.
 It is virtually impossible to have an organisation that seeks perfection, avoids risk and sets incremental goals but which is also innovative.
-Consequently, risk-averse businesses wait for issues and problems to arise before leaping into action.
-As a result, they can appear to be fast moving, but don’t be fooled.
-If problem-solvers are your organisation’s heroes, the chances are that you’re working for a perfection-addicted business.
+Instead, it is problem-solving that is the way to achieve your targets, and problem-solvers who are the organisational heroes.

 How does your business compare?
-Is it able to move rapidly to seize on new opportunities as they arise, or is it weighed down and only able to move at a snail’s pace as a result of its Perfection Addiction?
+Is it able to move at pace to seize on new opportunities as they arise, or is it weighed down by its Perfection Addiction?

 © Stuart Cross 2013.
 All rights reserved.